 Mayor Len Brown, the ideological clown, has sided again with the business lobby and the upper and middle classes against his working class supporters - just as he did when he backed the management over the unions at the Ports of Auckland lockout - this time he's bought the roading lobby's spin and is backing the pernicious cocktail of tolls and road charges to fund Auckland's transport needs.

-The 17-member mayoral group - on which business and union leaders have joined transport campaigners and the Automobile Association - is trying to build a consensus among Aucklanders while asking them which option they would "prefer" before it makes a final recommendation to city councillors in July.Mr Brown is not saying whether he will call a referendum on the issue, which centre-right councillor Cameron Brewer insisted yesterday should be held during the local body elections in October.
+NZ Herald: -- Aucklanders face heftier transport costs under either funding option put forward by an advisory group to Mayor Len Brown, but road charges are picked to provide better payback. [...]
+The 17-member mayoral group - on which business and union leaders have joined transport campaigners and the Automobile Association - is trying to build a consensus among Aucklanders while asking them which option they would "prefer" before it makes a final recommendation to city councillors in July.Mr Brown is not saying whether he will call a referendum on the issue, which centre-right councillor Cameron Brewer insisted yesterday should be held during the local body elections in October. --

 He should call his bluff.
 But the wording of the options and what it envisages is crucial.
 Probably too dangerous to contemplate though, that's why Brewer is having a poke.
 I heard the Mayor saying he was now in favour of charging people for using the existing roads.
 It must have been on radio because I can't find the statement online, just an official release about the report.

-"I would encourage Aucklanders to look at the report and have their say as part of the consultation process.
-We all have a stake in Auckland's future, and our ability to move freely and easily around the city is clearly an issue that touches the lives of all Aucklanders."
+Len Brown says: -- "I would encourage Aucklanders to look at the report and have their say as part of the consultation process.
+We all have a stake in Auckland's future, and our ability to move freely and easily around the city is clearly an issue that touches the lives of all Aucklanders." --

 No-one will be able to "move freely" if there are tolls and charges set up across the city.
 They will move expensively.